Meet the team

 Rhiannon Dempsey completed her Masters of Literature (Mlitt) in International Security at the University of Dundee.
-With a background in Geopolitics, her interests cover a wide range of subjects including development, terrorism, democracy, the use of tradition, and grass roots approaches to developmental issues and climate change.
+With a background in Geopolitics, her interests cover terrorism, democracy, the use of tradition and grass roots approaches to development and climate change.

 Misan can be contacted at firstname.lastname@example.org.